 - Students in full-time education or undertaking a long-term, formal or accredited course of learning.

-D/deaf and Disabled and Neurodivergent Leaders’ Bursary
+D/deaf, Disabled and Neurodivergent Leaders’ Bursary

 Bursaries for applicants who identify as D/deaf, disabled* and neurodivergent leaders.